 For more information on the Spouse Contribution tax offset, please visit the Australian Taxation Office website.

 We’re here to help.
 So let’s talk.

-If you would like to discuss spouse contributions, or have any other questions, please call our Service Centre on 1300 360 988, or email us.
+If you would like to discuss spouse contributions, or have any other questions, please call our Member Services Team on 1300 360 988, or email us.